MD: CAPES - Assessing Academic Achievement & Professionalism

 Unless extenuating circumstances exist, ISP students are required to take the examinations for a particular course in their usual temporal relationship to the course work.
 Requests for exceptions should be recorded in the student's file in the Office of the Associate Dean for Student Affairs.
-Approval of such requests is considered according to the Washington University School of Medicine guidelines for exam administration found in the Policies section of this Bulletin.
+Approval of such requests is considered according to the Washington University School of Medicine guidelines for exam administration found elsewhere in this Bulletin.

 - ISP: Single Fail or Incomplete Grade

 In the event that a single Fail or Incomplete grade is recorded for a student after entry into an ISP, the CAPES will again review the student's record.
 Consequences may include remediation, repeat of the course or dismissal from the school.